MrChike/media_app/README.md

 ## Usage

-Run `docker-compose up --build` in the root directory of the project to start the application locally.
+Run `docker-compose -f docker-compose.db.yaml -f docker-compose.api.yaml up --build` in the root directory of the project to start the application locally.

 ## Features